nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/simple-workflow-example.md

     2. Click on the **Add task button** link.
     3. We will use &ldquo;submit_updated_proposal&rdquo; as the task button's id and &ldquo;Submit updated proposal&rdquo; as label.
         ![](https://www.lucidchart.com/publicSegments/view/54ef1de1-3ec4-4911-86be-4e990a004b79/image.png ?w=450,h=313,border=true)
-    4. Check the line corresponding to the &ldquo;approve&rdquo; task button and click on the&nbsp;**Delete** link to remove it.
+    4. Check the line corresponding to the &ldquo;approve&rdquo; task button and click on the **Delete** link to remove it.
         ![](https://www.lucidchart.com/publicSegments/view/54ef1f66-c4cc-4052-84c9-790a0a00c10b/image.png ?w=450,border=true)

 #### Removing the &ldquo;approve&rdquo; transition